 Behind every successful corporate event- be it a company conference, a virtual summit, or even a holiday party - requires in-depth, detailed planning.
-If you’re unfamiliar with event planning, planning a corporate event may seem overwhelming; that’s why we’ve created a guide on everything there is to know about the topic!!
+If you’re unfamiliar with event planning, then corporate event planning may seem overwhelming; that’s why we’ve created a guide on everything there is to know about the topic!!

-There are a number of corporate events that require in-depth planning.
+There are a number of corporate events that require in-depth event planning.
 These include:

 In the corporate world, conferences are no joke.
 Conferences can range anywhere from one day to multiple days and focus on one or many industry-specific topics.
 These conferences can be intended for local attendees or even expand to international attendees, making it a great networking opportunity for guests.
 This type of corporate event is usually planned with an agenda as well, filled with guest speakers and a number of event features.

-A great way for new employees to learn their new role or current employees to sharpen their existing set of skills is through training workshops.
-Training workshops are a type of internal corporate event that can range from one day to multiple days that encourages members to participate and engage with one another.
+A great way for new employees to learn their new role or for current employees to sharpen their existing set of skills is through training workshops.
+Training workshops are a type of internal corporate event that can range from one day to multiple days of encouraging members to participate and engage with one another.

-Whether you choose a gala, danceathon, silent auction, food drive, benefit and more, fundraising events are a great type of corporate event.
+Whether you choose a gala, danceathon, silent auction, food drive, or benefit, fundraising events are a great type of corporate event.
 With so many options to choose from, it’s a great way to give back while making meaningful connections!

 With almost everything going virtual these days, corporate events are no exception!
-Webinars are a great way to attract people from all over to learn new information like industry news or all about a new product.
+Webinars are a great way to attract people from all over to learn new information or a new product.

-The time it takes to plan any kind of corporate event will depend on a few factors.
+According to Forbes, 5 to 8 weeks is the average time B2B companies spend planning events.
+The time it takes for corporate event planning will depend on many different factors.
 We’ve included some of these details you should consider as you begin to plan your corporate event:

-Sometimes, the key to making a corporate event great are the sponsorships you lock in.
-You’ll want to secure any type of possible sponsorships early on in the planning process, as it may take time finding one.
+Sometimes, the key to making a corporate event great is the sponsorships you lock in.
+According to Sweap, 60% of event marketers see event sponsorship as a good option to increase brand awareness.
+You’ll want to secure sponsorships early on in the planning process, as it may take time to find one.
 Having a great sponsor can not only help your event financially, but it can also bring in new attendees from their customer base.

 A key step in the corporate event planning process is ensuring you have a solid plan to market the event.
 You’ll want to ensure you have all marketing bases covered to bring in as many registrations as you can; this includes social media marketing, email marketing, and even paid advertising to get the word out there about your event.